waadalkatheri/Sample-E-commerce-App-Pixel/README.md

      - Search Page:
        - Implements product search functionality to help users find products quickly.
       -  NFC:
-         - Implements NFC received items data model from another Android app on a separate device. will receive toast message to show the data is  received data).
+         - Implements NFC received items data model from another Android app on a separate device. will receive toast message to show the data is  received data.

   ## Tech Stack :